Snergster/virl_packet/salt.README.md

 #Steps:

-1. On your local VIRL server, run the command
+1. On your local VIRL server, run the commands

+   `sudo vinstall salt`
    `sudo salt-call state.sls virl.terraform`

    This will install terraform, clone the repo, create an ssh key, copy in minion keys and replace many variables in the variables.tf file.